davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 - __[4 - Machine Learning Data Lifecycle in Production](https://www.coursera.org/learn/machine-learning-data-lifecycle-in-production) - [Lesson Slides](/assets/documents/Coursera-MLOps_Specialization/C4_-_Deploying_Machine_Learning_Models_in_Production/)__

-- Figures 1, 2, 3 and 4 taken from
+- Figures 1, 2, 3, 4 and 5 are taken from the slides of the course.